The command:

 $ grep "pattern" existingDirectory

-stands for 'global regular expression print' and output the names of the file where pattern, which is either a simply search string or some regular expression, is present within the existingDirectory folder.
+stands for 'global regular expression print' and outputs the names of the files where pattern, which is either a simple search string or some regular expression, is present within the existingDirectory folder.
 For example, entering grep "Bla Bla!" * will show all the files in the current directory where the string Bla Bla! is present.
 This is because the * symbol is a 'wild-card' that selects all the files in the current directory for this search.
 The grep command has many useful command-line options, which you can learn more about in the man grep or info grep manual pages.